asreview/asreview/docs/source/cli.rst

     The number of papers to be reviewed.
 By default, the program stops after all documents  are reviewed or is interrupted by the user.

-.. option:: --abstract_only

-	Simulate using the labels of abstract screening.
-This is option is useful if  there is both a column for abstract and final screening available in the dataset.
-Default False.

 .. option:: --verbose VERBOSE, -v VERBOSE

     Verbosity